ZerBea/wifi_laboratory/README.md

 there are (much) better ways than injecting stupid DEAUTHENTICATION frames to disconnect a CLIENT

-the most useful frame is an EAPOL M2 frame(!)
+the most useful EAPOL frame is an EAPOL M2 frame(!)

 NL80211 provide a lot more features than WIRLESS EXTENSIONS

-NL80211 / RTNETLINK can be used without libnl dependency
+NL80211 / RTNETLINK protocol can be used without libnl dependency

 sharing the interface (e.g. iw phy phy1 interface add mon0 type monitor) is counterproductive

 TX power is (completely) meaningless - RX sensitivity and a good antenna is all

+it is a thousand times faster using a Berkeley Packet Filter (BPF) than walking through endless filter lists

 Warning